davidvonthenen/graph-rag-guide/README.md

 - Provide a reference architecture for **graph‑based RAG** with explicit short‑term (cache) and long‑term (authoritative) memory.
 - Demonstrate how reinforcement‑learning signals can promote proven facts from cache to durable storage.
-- Show upgrade paths ... from a minimal Python/RAM‑disk demo to an enterprise pipeline with exactly‑once Kafka connectors and enterprise storage.
+- Show upgrade paths... from a minimal Python/RAM‑disk demo to an enterprise pipeline with exactly‑once Kafka connectors and enterprise storage.

 ## Benefits Over Vector-Based RAG